publiccodenet/about/activities/communication/how-to-post-to-social-media.md

 ## Why we post to social media

 We use social media to share information that's interesting or exciting to us.
-Our information should be timely, and it's ok if posts are no longer be relevant a week after they're published.
+Our information should be timely, and it's ok if posts are no longer relevant a week after they're published.

 Typical content for our social posts includes: